garychou/postindustrial/docs/entrepreneurial-design/README.md

 ---
 title: Entrepreneurial Design
+description: From 2012 - 2018, we explored the question of "What enables artists, entrepreneurs, and activists to be successful in today’s networked world?" primarily through co-teaching Entrepreneurial Design, a semester-long compulsory course for first-year students at School of Visual Arts MFA in Interaction Design program.
 sectiontitle: "What enables artists, entrepreneurs, and activists to be successful in today’s networked world?"
 sectionbyline: Christina Xu and Gary Chou
 sectionsubtitle: Fall 2018